 Motherhood should be a time of expectation and joy for a woman, her family, and her community.
-For women in developing countries. however. the reality grim.
+For women in developing countries. however. the reality of grim.
 For motherhood is often those women. motherhood is often by unforeseen marred complications of pregnancy and childbirth.
-Some die in the prime period of their lives and in great distress: from hemorrhage, convulsions, obstructed labor, or severe infection after delivery or unsafe abortion.
+Some die in the prime period of their lives and in great distress: from

-Worldwide, it is estimated that 529,000 women die yearly from complications of pregnancy and childbirth-about one woman every minute.
+Worldwide, it is estimated that 529,000 women die yearly from complications of pregnancy and childbirth about one woman every minute.
 Some 99 percent of these deaths occur in developing countries, where a woman's lifetime risk of dying from pregnancy-related complications is 45 times higher than that of her counterparts in developed countries.
 The risk of dying from pregnancy-related complications is highest in sub-Saharan Africa and in South-Central Asia, where in some countries the maternal mortality ratios are more than 1,000 deaths per 100,000 live births.